-I have taught LING 102: Introduction to the Study of Language, which is an introductory course to linguistics at the University of Hawaiʻi.
-Here my teaching focuses on encouraging my students to appreciate linguistic diversity while challenging them to connect academic knowledge to the world around them, think critically, and expand their worldviews.
+- LING 102: Introduction to the Study of Language: an introductory course that encourages students to appreciate linguistic and cultural diversity while challenging them to connect academic knowledge to the world around them, think critically, and expand their worldviews

-I have also taught INT-D 318: Technologies for Endangered Language Documentation, as part of the Canadian Indigenous Languages and Literacy Development Institute (CILLDI) at the University of Alberta.
+My teaching experience also includes INT-D 318: Technologies for Endangered Language Documentation at the Canadian Indigenous Languages and Literacy Development Institute (CILLDI) at the University of Alberta.
 This course introduces audio and video recording technology to speakers and learners of Canada’s Indigenous languages.
-Here I focus on acquainting students with software and hardware tools, helping them to overcome anxieties related to technology, and empowering them to create, edit, and transcribe their own recordings of their language to produce community-oriented language resources.
+Here I focus on acquainting students with software and hardware tools, helping them to overcome challenges related to technology, and empowering them to create, edit, and transcribe their own recordings of their language to produce community-oriented language resources.